Jamie

 Email: info@jamiecrabbtherapy.com

-You are welcome to contact me using the contact form below, by email, or for a brief, no-obligation telephone conversation to explore the possibility of working together on your therapeutic journey.
+You are welcome to contact me using the contact form below, by email, or for a 20-minute, no-obligation telephone conversation to explore the possibility of working together on your therapy journey.